Kamindu Mendis: Test match cricket

 In May 2022, he was named in Sri Lanka's Test squad for their series against Bangladesh.
 The following month, he was named in the Sri Lanka A squad for their matches against Australia A during Australia's tour of Sri Lanka.
 Later the same month, he was named in Sri Lanka's Test squad, also for their home series against Australia.
 He made his Test debut on 8 July 2022, for Sri Lanka against Australia.
 In the match, he scored his maiden Test fifty and made a match-winning partnership of 133-runs with centurion Dinesh Chandimal.
 Sri Lanka won the match by an innings and 39 runs, their first innings victory in Test cricket against Australia.
+In 2024 in the 3rd T20I against Afghanistan, Mendis scored an unbeaten fighting knock of 65 runs in a losing cause.